Defender loving life at Reading

 "I think it's eight games unbeaten now with six clean sheets so it's a good thing to take from the game getting a clean sheet and playing well.
 The whole team is doing well."

 Sweeney signed for the Royals last summer and has acquitted himself excellently into Chris Cummins' squad.
-As well as being a key part of the under-21s rich rein of form, the youngster has excelled on the international stage - captaining his native Ireland at under-19s level and receiving a nomination for the prestigious FAI awards
+As well as being a key part of the under-21s rich rein of form, the youngster has excelled on the international stage - captaining his native Ireland at under-19s level and receiving a nomination for the prestigious FAI awards back in February.

 "I'm involved with the under 19s and have fortunately captained a few games.
 I'm looking forward to the European Championship qualifiers in Serbia in June so hopefully we'll get to the finals."